w3cping/privacy-request/howto-conduct-a-privacy-review.md

         to bring the issue to the group's attention, but don't think the issue is critical.
 The `privacy-needs-resolution` label denotes that you think the identified issue is critical, and that the proposal should not continue through the standardization process until the issue is addressed.
+If you can't add the labels yourself, ask the PING chairs to add them.

 2. Once you've created an issue in the proposed spec's repo for each privacy concern you've identified, add a comment on the original